-Digital Transformation: Platform Strategies for Success is a 3-month program that introduces participants to the many ways networked markets are transforming the economy and provides strategies for designing, monetizing, and launching a digital platform.
+Digital Transformation: Platform Strategies for Success is a 3-month course that introduces participants to the many ways networked markets are transforming the economy, and provides strategies for designing, monetizing, and launching a digital platform.

 In this course you will learn about the fundamentals of digital transformation, identify why platforms beat products and how can you make your business a platform.
 You will learn how to launch and grow a digital platform and identify how to leverage open innovation for your platform.
 This course also equips you with the knowledge on governing your platform, strategically evaluating your competition and provides you with a futuristic view of digital transformation across industries.

 At the end of this course, participants will learn to:

 – Define platform businesses, distinguishing among input suppliers, markets and true platforms, and why these differences matter.